tidb-challenge-program/bug-hunting-register/README.md

-# TiDB Challenge Program
+# TiDB Bug Hunting Program

-This repo is for TiDB Challenge Program register and other relative events.
+This repo is for TiDB Bug Hunting Program register and other relative events.

 ## Sign Up